MrSnake0208/mercari-scraper/README.md

 You can enter as many products as you want here, and the app scrapes through every product.

 2, clone this app, and create a repo in your own github account.
 This is necessary because this app uses github actions to run according to schedule.

+3, go to the repository above, go to setting > secrets, click 'New repository secret' and set email address to get notification from and password of that account with keys EMAIL and PASSWORD (yes, this part is redundant and should be automated but I was too lazy to do that).